 Reactive programming has firmly become one of the modern Android developer's tools.
 But most developers only use it in specific application parts concerning background operations.
-But what if we build an application solely on reactive patterns?
+But what if we build an application solely on reactive patterns, what if we model our app as a single data stream?
 You've probably heard of Redux from the web world.
-It seems that per se this approach isn't fit for Android, however, we can still borrow something useful from it.
+It seems that per se this approach doesn't fit Android, however, we can still borrow something useful from it.

-In this talk, we'll discuss how we can adapt unidirectional data flow to Android environment and how Kotlin and its key features can help us in that.
+In this talk, we'll discuss how we can adapt Unidirectional Data Flow to modern Android development and how Kotlin and its key features can help us in that.
 We'll also take a look at examples of typical use cases implementation for this approach.